Generic selectors

 process_data()

-To override configuration from the command line, type:
+To override configuration from the command line:

 python src/processs_data.py data.raw=sample2.csv